What is the second largest country in South America? The total area of South America extends to 17,835,252 km² divided across 12 countries.

 Cerro Cora National Park

 Cerro Corá National Park is the largest National Park in Paraguay.
-It lies in the Amambay Department, around 50 km from the department’s capital of Pedro Juan Caballero and the frontier with Brazil.
+It lies in the Amambay Department, around 50 km from the department’s capital, Pedro Juan Caballero, and the frontier with Brazil.

-Cerro Corá hosts various sites from Paraguayan histories, such as the spot where the last battle of the Paraguayan war occurred in the 19th century.
+Cerro Corá hosts various sites from Paraguayan history, such as the spot where the last battle of the Paraguayan war occurred in the 19th century.

 It is where Francisco Solano López passed away due to an attack from troops of the Triple Alliance of Argentina, Brazil, and Uruguay.
 Solano López is regarded as a national hero in Paraguay and was the nation’s second president.